Surf Life Saving Club Patrols

 They also determine the minimum number of people Freshwater must have on patrol.

 At the commencement of a season all active patrol members and competitive members are required to undertake a proficiency test.
 This test refreshes members’ skills in resuscitation, first aid, signal as well as run-swim-run to prove fitness.
 Dates and times of proficiency tests will be advised and it is the sole responsibility of the member to ensure this test is completed and proficiency ascertained.
-Proficiency test dates and times are available on FreshNET, the Freshwater SLSC secure members area.
-For further information on Proficiencies visit the Education section.
+Proficiency test dates and times are available on the Education page.
+For information on Proficiencies visit the Education section.

-To attend a proficiency, please register via either FreshNET or email Jackie Phillips (education@freshwater) with your name, the award and the day/time that you would like to attend.
+To attend a proficiency, please register as advised on the Education page of our website or email Lindsay Davis (education@freshwater) with your name, the award and the day/time that you would like to attend.
 Please do not show up on the day if you have not pre-registered as there is a chance there will not be a place available for you.
 Note that there are different times each day for different proficiencies.

 If you are unable to attend your patrol, you must find a substitute with an award of the same, or higher, status than your own.
-Substitutes can be found and arranged in FreshNET.
+Substitutes can be found and arranged in your account in the Members Area Portal.

 Member Protection Policy